It could be a catastrophic mistake to wait too long to file a premises liability claim in Indiana.

 Your lawyer plays an instrumental role even during this initial consultation as it can help prepare you for the timeline of your premises liability lawsuit and what you can anticipate should you choose to move forward.
 If you have questions about how these lawsuits are managed at the state level, make sure that you make use of your premises liability lawyer early on in the process and discuss the opportunities available to you sooner rather than later.

-If you attempt to file a premises liability claim after the statute of limitations has lapsed, the judge will throw your case out.
+If you attempt to file a premises liability claim after the statute of limitations has elapsed, the judge will throw your case out.

 Being organized and timely with the collection of your evidence and the filing of the case paperwork is the best thing you can do after getting hurt.